giactitti/STGEE/README.md

 ![image](https://user-images.githubusercontent.com/59020464/163784965-3cff0b6d-0b0a-46f2-9e3f-7e3a95a39bca.png)

-## Run application
+## Run/Edit application

-From [Here](https://code.earthengine.google.com/?scriptPath=users%2Fgiacomotitti%2FSTGEE%3Amain) you can run our application.
+From [here](https://giacomotitti.users.earthengine.app/view/stgee) you can run our application.
+See the source code from [here](https://code.earthengine.google.com/?scriptPath=users%2Fgiacomotitti%2FSTGEE%3Amain)

 ## Contacts

+The STGEE has been authored by Giacomo Titti, Gabriele Nicola Napoli and Luigi Lombardo

 For any request, comment and suggestion, please write to me: giacomotitti@gmail.com